idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/CartesianProductSampler.md

 ## Implementation

-The CartesianProductSampler utilizes what is referred to as a "lazy" scheme for the calculation of the $Z$ matrix, using the algorithm below.
+The CartesianProduct utilizes what is referred to as a "lazy" scheme for the calculation of the $Z$ matrix, using the algorithm below.
 This simply means that any given row ($n$) in the matrix can be computed directly without the need for computing the values prior to the entry.
 As such the sampling works efficiently in parallel to create distributed sample data.